Statutory v/s Informal Lease Extension – Benefits and Risks

 - No criteria are needed.

-There are no rules, no regulations in this method hence,
+As there are no rules, no regulations in this method hence,

 Statutory lease extension

-The formal lease extension has below the list of advantages:
+The formal lease extension has the below list of advantages:

 - If you are on the formal path, you would be permitted protection when any dispute occurs.
 You have the right to take your case to the leasehold valuation tribunals(LVTs).